 The group campsite adjacent to Back Ranch Meadows Campground has a maximum of 40 people, minimum of 10.
 The cost is $175 per night.
 It includes several picnic tables, large free-standing food locker, fire ring, and 6′ barbecue grill.
 The large picnic/barbecue area is unshaded, but there is a small naturally shaded area within the campsite.
 Within the site there is a drinking fountain and water spigot.
 There are two porta-jon restrooms immediately adjacent to the site, and coin showers (and regular restrooms) are available within walking distance in the regular campground.
-Reservations for dates starting January 1, 2015 may be made on Reserve America.
+Reservations for dates starting August 1st 2017 may be made on Reserve California.

 Ranger-led campfire programs are held at a small amphitheater throughout the summer.
 Call the Park Office at (415) 456-0766 for more information.

 China Camp State Park has a number of scenic picnic sites, with locations in open meadows, grassy lawns, or along the shores of San Pablo Bay.
 It is a great place to bring the family for a day outing or a special barbecue.
 During the week, most picnic areas are lightly used, and even on weekends, there are usually ample facilities for anyone who wants to enjoy a nice picnic in a quiet and serene place.